The unisex tank top, or the XX-XY wardrobe

 Liberalization of dress codes

-Men do not necessarily want to be virilized, nor women to be sexualized, by a fashion that makes the body a calling card.
-Representative of the values of our society, clothing trends have long exposed some to seduce others.
-The democratization of unisex fashion responds to a feminine need to assert themselves as an individual, and no longer to expose themselves as an object.
-In pants, in a sailor shirt, in a tuxedo, in Marcel, the woman redefines beauty outside the sexist constraints of another age.
-The tank top, like any other unisex clothing, is an attack on the hypersexualization of fashion, a slip intended to display other models.
-Beauty, certainly.
-But also comfort, well-being, and freedom.
-In sport as in everyday life, women no longer have to embody “this strange object of desire” at all costs.
-Like the opposite sex, they want Marcel, casual, shorts for playing beach handball, pantsuits for seminars, and unisex within easy reach.
-When they want, where they want.
-So, if woman is the future of man, the 21st century will be tank or it will not be.
+Men don’t necessarily want to be masculinized, nor do women want to be sexualized, by a fashion that makes the body a business card.
+Representing the values of our society, fashion trends have long stripped some to seduce others.
+The democratization of unisex fashion responds to a female need to assert themselves as individuals, not just as objects.
+In pants, in marinières, in tuxedos, in Marcels, women redefine beauty outside the sexist constraints of another age.
+The tank top, like any other unisex garment, is a tackle against the hypersexualization of fashion, a slip meant to showcase other models.
+Models of beauty, certainly.
+But also of comfort, well-being, and freedom.
+In sports as in everyday life, women are no longer required to embody "that strange object of desire" at all costs.
+Like the opposite sex, they want Marcel, casual wear, shorts to play beach handball, tailored pants for seminars, and unisex options at their fingertips.
+Whenever they want, wherever they want.
+So, if women are the future of men, the 21st century will be tank tops or it will be nothing.